Port Authority seeking fare, toll hikes across New York area

 Cash tolls would rise from $15 to $16, and E-ZPass rates would rise $1.25 for both peak and off-peak periods, by the beginning of 2020, under the proposal described Tuesday.

 The air trains to JFK and Newark airports would rise from $5.00 at JFK and $5.50 at Newark to $7.75 at both.
-Single-ride PATH rail tickets would stay at $2.75 but discounts for multi-ride passes would be significantly reduced.
+Single-ride PATH rail tickets would stay at $2.75 but discounts for multi-ride passes would be significantly reduced, beginning as early as November 1.